Digital Forensics Tools: The Ultimate Guide (2024)

 As for the maturation of the digital forensics research community, conferences like the Digital Forensics Research Workshop, the the Scientific Working Group on Digital Evidence (SWGDE), and the Magnet User Summit have been great opportunities for the community to get together and share knowledge and pain points.
 Companies like Magnet Forensics support these communities with resources and data sets and provide an easy way for the community to capture, re-use, and share new artifact knowledge.
 Instead of gatekeeping, software companies working with the digital forensics community have led to rapid advancement in all types of digital forensic tools.
 Whether closed or open-source, free or paid, we’re bringing you a comprehensive list of digital forensic tools to help you kit out a digital forensic laboratory of any size.

-This guide will focus on the tools needed to build a functioning general-purpose laboratory in
+This guide will focus on the tools needed to build a functioning general-purpose laboratory in the public or private sector.

 Digital Forensics Tools